coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 1/2 your manifester level + your key ability modifier) to negate the damage.

-**Augment:** For every 6 additional power points you spend, this power's Constitution damage increases by 2 points.
+**Augment:** For every 6 additional power points you spend, this power’s Constitution damage increases by 2 points.

 ## Prevenom Weapon